InteropIO/finsemble-seed/README.md

 Go ahead and take it for a spin!

-When you're ready to go deeper, check out the check out the [seed project tutorial](https://documentation.finsemble.com/tutorial-gettingStarted.html), which will walk you through all the basics of building your SmartDesktop.
+When you're ready to go deeper, check out the
+[seed project tutorial](https://documentation.finsemble.com/tutorial-gettingStarted.html), which will walk you through all the basics of building your SmartDesktop.